Green Products (product initiatives)

 Konica Minolta Green Products Certification System

-Konica Minolta adopted its own Green Products Certification System in fiscal 2011 to evaluate and certify products that have excellent environmental performance.
-The purpose of the system is to contribute to the reduction of customers’ and society’s environmental impact by creating environmental value in line with the Group’s business and product characteristics.
+Konica Minolta adopted its Green Products Certification System in fiscal 2011 to evaluate and certify products that have excellent environmental performance.
+The purpose of the system is to contribute to the reduction of customers’ and society’s environmental impact by creating environmental value in line with the Group’s business and product characteristics, while increasing profits.
 In fiscal 2017, the company launched a Sustainable Green Products Certification System.
-Under this system, products are certified at three levels—Sustainable Green Products Prime (SGP Prime), Sustainable Green Products Plus (SGP Plus), and Sustainable Green Products (SGP)—based on criteria established for different businesses and product characteristics with respect to certification standards.

 Type III Environmental Labels